top of page

 Synchronization in lattices of oscillators and nonequilibrium growth processes

-Synchronization is the process whereby a oscillating objects evolve in unison due to the interactions existing among them.
+Synchronization is the process whereby oscillating objects end up evolving in unison due to interactions existing among them.
 It has been studied in lasers, qubits, the human brain, or the examples you can see on the right: flocking birds, flashing fireflies, and oscillating metronomes.
-The standard model of synchronization is the Kuramoto model, where each oscillating object (i.e. dynamical system with a stable limit cycle) is described by a phase.
-While each oscillator by itself would evolve according to its intrinsic frequency, which is in general different from that of the others, the coupling between oscillators, if sufficiently strong, may lead to partial or total synchrony.
-Indeed, a continuous dynamical phase transition from incoherence to synchronization occurs as the coupling strength is increased.
+While each oscillator by itself would evolve differently, as determined by its own inner structure or the effect of noise, the interactions between oscillators, if sufficiently strong to overcome such forms of disorder, may lead to synchronous motion.

-If you think you would like to work on this novel research topic that lies at the interface of synchronization and nonequilibrium growth processes, or if you have some questions about it, please write to faculty member Ricardo Gutiérrez (see the email address below).
-A combination of analytical work (including the critical reassessment of some exact results) and numerical work (including the simulation of systems of oscillators and the study of observables developed in nonequilibrium statistical mechanics) will be required.
+If you think you would like to work on a novel research topic lying at the interface of synchronization and nonequilibrium growth processes, or if you have some questions about it, please write to faculty member Ricardo Gutiérrez (see the email address below).
+A combination of analytical work (including the critical reassessment of exact results) and numerical analysis (simulations of systems of oscillators, characterization of critical behavior via critical exponents and scaling functions) will be required.

 Figure 1: Synchronous dynamics is ubiquitous in science and technology.
 While its scientific study was initiated in the work of Christiaan Huygens in the 17th century, it is in the last few decades that it has received a great deal of attention in the statistical mechanics and complex systems community.
-Here you can see illustrations of synchronization in flocking birds, metronomes that interact through a non-rigid common support (however you start them, they rapidly end up oscillating in perfect synchrony), and flashing fireflies.
+Focking birds, metronomes that interact through a non-rigid common support (however you start them, they rapidly oscillate in perfect synchrony), and flashing fireflies are just some examples.

 Figure 2: Phase interfaces of oscillators in a 1D dimensional lattice display dynamics found in various models of growing interfaces.
-It turns out that the analogies are not just phenomenological, but run much deeper: synchronizing lattices of oscillators are in the universality classes of some nonequilibrium continuum equations displaying generic scale invariance (such as the Larkin model of an elastic interface or the growth process governed by the Kardar-Parisi-Zhang equation with columnar noise)
+It turns out that the analogies are not just phenomenological, but run much deeper: synchronizing lattices of oscillators are in the universality classes of some nonequilibrium continuum equations displaying generic scale invariance.

 bottom of page